rust-embedded/book/src/start/qemu.md

 the panicking behavior of the program.
 We will cover this in more detail in the [Panicking](panicking.md) chapter of the book.

+> Note that while `extern crate` looks odd in modern Rust syntax, this declaration
+> form is required since it resolves the implicit dependency in `no_std` context.

 [`#[entry]`][entry] is an attribute provided by the [`cortex-m-rt`] crate that's used to mark the entry point of the program.
 As we are not using the standard `main` interface we need another way to indicate the entry point of the program and